Do pandas have a tail?

 New born panda's tail

-About a month after birth, the panda cub has grown into a crawling black and white ball, and its tail has grown thick white hair.
-At first glance, it blends seamlessly with its round body.
+About a month after birth, the panda cub has grown into a crawling black and white ball, and its tail has grown thick white hair, which makes the short tail not easy to be found.

 Panda cub' s tail

 As they age, the length of pandas' tails is limited compared to their body, but their width increases.
-The slender tails gradually transform into wide, flat, and short tails (anus curtains).
-Compared to their large bodies, tails less than 1/10 of their body length are quite inconspicuous, leading to their often overlooked existence.
+The slender tails gradually transform into wide, short and flat tails (anus curtains, not round).
+Compared to their large bodies, tails less than 1/10 of their body length are quite short, leading to their often overlooked existence.

 2. Panda Tail: Short But Useful